1948 United States presidential election: Democratic Party nomination

 On July 12, the Democratic National Convention convened in Philadelphia in the same arena where the Republicans had met a few weeks earlier.
 Spirits were low; the Republicans had taken control of both houses of the United States Congress and a majority of state governorships during the 1946 mid-term elections, and the public opinion polls showed Truman trailing Republican nominee Dewey, sometimes by double digits.
 Furthermore, some liberal Democrats had joined Henry A. Wallace's new Progressive Party, and party leaders feared that Wallace would take enough votes from Truman to give the large Northern and Midwestern states to the Republicans.
 Conservatives dominated the party in the South, and they were angered by the growing voice of labor unions and black voters in the party outside the South.
 The hope that Truman would reverse course faded when he vetoed the Taft-Hartley Law, which sought to reduce the power of labor unions.
 Congress voted to override Truman's veto, and the Taft-Hartley Law went into effect on June 23, 1947.
 Finally, Truman's appointment of a liberal civil rights commission convinced Southern conservatives that to re-establish their voice they had to threaten third-party action to defeat Truman in 1948.

-Alexander F. Whitney, who was previously critical of Truman and threatened to finance a third-party campaign, praised him after Truman vetoed the Taft–Hartley Act and stated that the veto "vindicated him in the eyes of labor".
+Alexander F. Whitney, who was previously critical of Truman and threatened to finance a third-party campaign, praised him after Truman vetoed the Taft–Hartley Act and said the veto "vindicated him in the eyes of labor".
 Whitney and Brotherhood of Railroad Trainmen had been supporters of Wallace since the 1944 convention.
-Wallace stated that he wanted "to work within the Democratic party realm" in September 1947.
+Wallace said he wanted "to work within the Democratic party realm" in September 1947.